RAMP-project/RAMP/docs/source/input_parameters.rst

    * - random_var_w
      - %
      - in [0,1]
-     - variability of the windows in percent, the same for all windows
+     - Variability of the windows in percentage, the same for all windows
      - float
      - no
      - 0